 3. Museum of Music

-Free on Sundays from 3:00 pm and Thursdays from 6:00 to 9:00 pm, plus the full first Sunday of each month.
+• Free on Sundays from 3:00 pm and Thursdays from 6:00 to 9:00 pm, plus free admission all day on the first Sunday of each month.

 • More than 500 historical instruments: guitars, harpsichords, ethnomusicological pieces…